Alexander I of Yugoslavia: World War I

-The Serbian Army withdrew through the gorges of Montenegro and northern Albania to the Greek island of Corfu, where it was reorganized.
-The march across the Prokletije ("Accursed") Mountains was a harrowing one as the Serbian Army together with a mass of refugees had to cross mountains that rose to 3,000 feet high in the middle of winter, with the average daily temperature being −20° while battling the hostile Albanian tribes with the armies of Austria, Germany, and Bulgaria in pursuit.
-Many Serbs died along the way, as one Serbian soldier wrote in his diary how the refugees rested by the side of the road were: "Immobilized by the snow their heads rest to their breasts.
-The white snowflakes dance around them while the alpine winds whistle their songs of death.
-The heads of horses and oxen which have fallen protrude from the snow".
+The Serbian army withdrew through the gorges of Montenegro and northern Albania to the Greek island of Corfu, where it was reorganized.
+The march across the Accursed Mountains was a harrowing one as the Serbian army together with a mass of refugees had to cross mountains that rose to 3,000 feet high in the middle of winter, with the average daily temperature being −20° while battling the hostile Albanian tribes with the armies of Austria, Germany, and Bulgaria in pursuit.
+Many Serbs died along the way.

-As the Serbs braved the icy winds and snowdrifts, the only consolation for Alexander was that the winter weather was also delaying the German, Austrian, and Bulgarian armies under the command of von Mackensen that were pursuing his army.
 Alexander repeatedly exposed himself to danger during the march to the sea while his health declined.
-Upon reaching the sea, the surviving Serbs who numbered about 140,000 were rescued by British and French ships, which took them to Corfu.
+Upon reaching the sea, the surviving Serbs, who numbered about 140,000, were rescued by British and French ships, which took them to Corfu.

-In September 1915, the Royal Serbian Army was estimated to have the strength of about 420,000 men, of whom 94,000 had been killed or wounded while another 174,000 had been captured or were missing during the fall campaign in 1915 and the subsequent retreat to the sea.
+In September 1915, the Serbian army was estimated to have the strength of about 420,000 men, of whom 94,000 had been killed or wounded while another 174,000 had been captured or were missing during the fall campaign in 1915 and the subsequent retreat to the sea.
 The losses taken by Serb civilians during the autumn campaign in 1915 together with the retreat to the sea have never been calculated, but are estimated to be massive.
 The situation was further worsened by the outbreak of a typhus and relapsing fever epidemic which ravaged the country in 1915.
 Serb losses as a percentage of the population were the greatest of any belligerent in the war.